-On March 13, 2019, in connection with the closing of the Merger, we entered into an amended and restated executive employment agreement with Mr. Mostafa, pursuant to which Mr. Mostafa agreed to continue serving as our Chief Financial Officer.
-Pursuant to the agreement, Mr. Mostafa's compensation consists of base salary at an annual rate approved by our Board or an appropriate committee thereof, an annual bonus as determined by our Board (provided that the target for such bonus shall not be less than 25% of Mr. Mostafa's annual base salary), fringe benefits, vacation, reimbursement of ordinary and reasonable out-of-pocket expenses and coverage under our D&O insurance policies, subject to the terms and conditions of such policies.
-Mr. Mostafa's base salary in 2020 was \$400,000, with an annual target bonus set at 40% of his annual base salary, subject to review and adjustment each year by the Board and in February 2021, Mr. Mostafa's 2021 base salary was set at \$420,000.
+On March 13, 2019, we entered into an amended and restated executive employment agreement with Mr. Mostafa, which was amended and restated again in March 2022, pursuant to which Mr. Mostafa agreed to continue serving as our Chief Financial Officer.
+Pursuant to the employment agreement, Mr. Mostafa's compensation consists of base salary at an annual rate approved by our Board or an appropriate committee thereof, an annual performance bonus as determined by our Board (provided that the target for such bonus shall not be less than 25% of Mr. Mostafa's annual base salary), fringe benefits, vacation, reimbursement of ordinary and reasonable out-of-pocket expenses and coverage under our D&O insurance policies, subject to the terms and conditions of such policies.
+Mr. Mostafa's base salary in 2021 was \$430,193, with an annual target bonus set at 40% of his annual base salary, subject to review and adjustment each year by the Board and in February 2022, Mr. Mostafa's 2022 annual base salary was set at \$460,846.